Amin-MAG/My-Notes/RabbitMQ 19790.md

 Queue arguments & options

 - Durable and Non-Auto-Deleted queues will survive server restarts and remain when there are no remaining consumers or bindings.
 Persistent publishings will be restored in this queue on server restart.
 These queues are only able to be bound to durable exchanges.
 - Non-Durable and Auto-Deleted queues will not be redeclared on server restart and will be deleted by the server after a short time when the last consumer is canceled or the last consumer's channel is closed.
 Queues with this life-time can also be deleted normally with QueueDelete.
 These durable queues can only be bound to non-durable exchanges.
 - Non-Durable and Non-Auto-Deleted queues will remain declared as long as the server is running regardless of how many consumers.
 This lifetime is useful for temporary topologies that may have long delays between consumer activity.
 These queues can only be bound to non-durable exchanges.
 - Exclusive queues are only accessible by the connection that declares them and will be deleted when the connection closes.
 - When noWait is true, the queue will assume to be declared on the server.

+> Empty string for the name indicates that we want to generate a random name for our queue. when the connection closes, the queue will be deleted because it is declared as exclusive.
+>

 ## Publishing